 Overall, the internship has been a great experience so far, and I very much appreciate the opportunity to spend the semester in D.C."

 Semester at a National Trade Association

-"My externship in DC has been full of awesome opportunities and excitement.
-I have been offered a permanent position, or at minimum, help finding a position within the industry herein D.C.
-I submitted my first comment to FDA, for which I received praise from my association and our outside general counsel.
+"My externship at a trade association in D.C. has been full of awesome opportunities and excitement.
+I have been offered a permanent position, or at minimum, help finding a position working within the industry here in D.C.
+I submitted my first comment to FDA, for which I received praise from the association and our general counsel.
 My employer has been experiencing leadership changes since I arrived that have provided an excellent opportunity to take the initiative to stand out.

 I stayed on in a paid position through the summer."

 "I am so appreciative of this opportunity and USD's support.
 Every day here presents invaluable experience, networking opportunities, and exciting events to attend.
 I am already planning how I can return next summer."

 Evan Allen, '15 (JD), spent the spring 2014 semester working at the Securities and Exchange Commission (SEC) as part of USD’s Washington D.C. internship program.
 Allen credits the program with helping him develop many important skills he will use as a young attorney. »read more about Evan

 Mary Alfred, '14 (JD), is a woman who makes things happen.
 At the beginning of her second semester in law school she began aggressively searching for summer work opportunities, and through a combination of smart on-line research and networking, she landed two excellent placements, one on Capitol Hill, and the other with a major corporation. »read more about Mary